christine-gk416/horror-house-reviews/static/docs/Testing.md

  ## Responsiveness

  My main aim when building a site is to design with mobile responsiveness and accessibility first.
-While developing, I regularly checked the site responsiveness on Chrome and Firefox dev tool, and built my media queries accordingly.
+While developing, I regularly checked the site responsiveness on Chrome and Firefox dev tools, and built my media queries accordingly.

  To test the site responsive design further, I used [Responsive Design Checker](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fhorror-house-reviews.herokuapp.com%2F&width=1400&height=700).
 With this tool, I reviewed how my site will look on desktop screens from 10-24 inches in width.
 I also tested it on iPad and Kindle tablet views.
 The site was tested on all iPhone and Android mobile devices availble.